 Factors That Affect Your Choice

-Based on our experience, a warehouse store is more likely to be a good deal for you if:
+Based on our experience, these are the factors most likely to make a warehouse club membership a good deal for you.

-- The Warehouse Store Is Conveniently Located.
-If the nearest warehouse store is 50 miles away, it isn’t practical to shop there more than once or twice a year – hardly enough to get your money’s worth out of your membership.
-The cost of gas will also eat into your savings.
-However, if the distance is less than 10 miles, regular trips become practical – especially since you can run many errands at once.
+Finally, location matters.
+If the nearest warehouse store is 50 miles away, it isn’t practical to shop there more than once or twice per year.
+That hardly gives you a chance to get your money’s worth out of your membership.
+Plus, the cost of gas will eat into your savings.

 Avoiding the Pitfalls

-If you decide to invest in a warehouse membership – or you already have one – it makes sense to use it wisely and get the most for your money.
-Several simple rules will help you maximize the benefits of warehouse shopping and minimize the drawbacks:
+If you decide to invest in a warehouse club membership — or you already have one — use it wisely.
+To get the most for your money, maximize the benefits of warehouse shopping and minimize the drawbacks.

-- Don’t Overbuy.
-When you compare unit prices, the biggest container often looks like the best deal.
-However, a five-gallon tub of mayonnaise isn’t a bargain if there’s no way your family can use it before it goes bad.
 If you’re buying something with an unlimited shelf life, such as shampoo, then buying by the case is no problem.
-But when you’re shopping in the food department, try to be realistic and go for a size you can handle – even if the unit price is a bit higher.
+But when you’re shopping in the food department, try to be realistic.
+Go for a size you can handle, even if the unit price is a bit higher.

-- Focus on the Best Deals.
-If you take advantage of the warehouse’s store’s variety to do all your shopping in one trip, you’re almost sure to be overpaying for something.
-To get the most bang for your buck, concentrate on the items that are great deals at your particular store.
-And if you’re looking for a big-ticket item, such as jewelry or electronics, take the time to shop around – don’t just assume the warehouse store’s prices are the best.
+It’s tempting to take advantage of the warehouse’s store’s variety and do all your shopping in one trip.
+But if you do this, you’re almost sure to overpay for something.
+To get the most bang for your buck, focus on the items that are great deals at your particular store.